revolist/revogrid-docs/guide/defs.md

 ## Plugin

-A modular extension designed to enhance or add new functionalities to the Revogrid library.
+A modular extension designed to enhance or add new functionalities to the RevoGrid library.

 Plugins allow developers to customize and extend the grid's capabilities beyond its core features.
 They can be used for integrating additional tools, improving user interaction, or automating tasks within the grid.

 By leveraging plugins, users can update the grid to meet specific requirements of their applications, ensuring a more versatile and adaptable data management solution.

 ### Pagination
 A method of dividing the dataset into separate pages, enhancing the user's ability to navigate through large datasets.
-Revogrid supports pagination in a Pro version plugin.
+RevoGrid supports pagination in a Pro version plugin.

 ### Filtering
 The plugin that enables the grid to display only those rows that meet certain criteria, with support for custom filter functions.